-This global Dashboard displays a visual summary of the following items for the selected timeframe:
+This global dashboard displays a visual summary of the following items for the selected timeframe:

-- all CloudTrail, network, user, and process events ingested by Lacework*
+- All CloudTrail, network, user, and process events ingested by Lacework*

-- the entity behaviors identified by Lacework
+- Entity behaviors identified by Lacework

-- events and critical events generated by Lacework
+- Events and critical events generated by Lacework

 You can filter on a timeframe using the Last … drop-down located in the upper right corner.
 You can filter from the last 24 hours to 90 days (or 180 days if you have subscribed for additional storage).

-Click Trends to switch the view to display Events over Time—a graph displaying events of varying severity (from Critical to Informational) over the same selected timeframe.
+Click Trends to switch the view to display Events over Time, a graph displaying events of varying severity (from critical to informational) over the same selected timeframe.

-The slider bars underneath the graph allow you to zoom into a smaller time period during the selected timeframe, for example, you can adjust both left and right sliders during a 3-day window to view a 4-hour window.
+The slider bars underneath the graph allow you to zoom in to a smaller time period during the selected timeframe, for example, you can adjust both left and right sliders during a 3-day window to view a 4-hour window.

 By default, the graph displays up to five event types.
 The listed order of the event types is weighted by the severity of the events followed by the total number of events, for example, one critical event is listed before two high severity events.
-If more than 5 event types are available for the selected time period, you can view the remaining event types by clicking the VIEW ... link below the graph.
+If more than 5 event types are available for the selected time period, you can view the remaining event types by clicking the View ... link below the graph.